The Canadian Alps

 Day 0 - Arrival

-The Pedalstroke crew will meet you at Calgary Airport (YCC), it’s long term parking area or local hotels and whisk you off to Banff (elev.
-4,537’) where you’ll pick up your registration packet.
-One of the first things you notice about Banff are all the bicycles!
-We’ll just miss the start for the world famous Tour Divide mountain bike race which typically starts here in early June.
-Tonight enjoy a light reception and orientation while meeting your fellow riders and the Pedalstroke Tours crew.
+The Pedalstroke crew will meet you at Calgary Airport (YCC), or local hotels and whisk you off to Canmore (elev.
+4,296’) where you’ll pick up your registration packet.
+Tonight, surrounded by 9,000 foot peaks, enjoy a light reception and orientation while meeting your fellow riders and the Pedalstroke Tours crew.
 Mileage options 0.

 Day 1 - Banff